 If you're looking for a black paint that'll give your garage door a more sophisticated, "modern" look, then this POR-15 paint is just what you need.
 Once you apply POR-15, you can take a sledgehammer to any metal surface, and you'll still have an even finish.
 Granted, this is one of the more expensive paints you can buy.
 However, the protective quality makes it worth every penny.

-Amazon customers celebrate this product, giving it 4.3 out of 5 stars.
+No products found. customers celebrate this product, giving it 4.3 out of 5 stars.
 You can buy a gallon POR-15 Rust Preventive Coating for around $110 to $170.

 The best paint for your garage door might also be TotalBoat Wet Edge Topside Paint.
 Just take a look at some of its features:

 TotalBoat paint is one of the best selling brands in the garage door paint market.
 It's unlike regular paints and features benefits that make it perfect for garage doors.
 It has outstanding color retention, and its polyurethane component gives it greater durability than most paints.
 Additionally, it's available in a wide variety of colors and self-levels, allowing even amateur painters to paint without worrying about uneven ends.